1 November 2023

 Financial advisor’s are required if your transfer value is £30,000 or above if you are in a defined benefit scheme.

 The government put this requirement into place to try to stop people being scammed and just making bad decisions.
-It is only required on larger final salary pensions, with a transfer value (CETV) over £30,000.

 It can be frustrating to pay out for an advisor if you think you can do the work yourself.
 However, the statutory requirement for planned pension transfers can help even the most experienced investor.